 - Build infrastructure to enhance Montana’s small campus capabilities and expertise in areas of importance to NASA, focusing on institutions of higher learning.

 - Use Montana Space Grant Consortium sponsored research to strengthen partnerships with Montana’s high-tech companies and drive the growth of Montana's aerospace-related economy.

 Montana Space Grant Consortium receives proposals from a wide variety of fields.
-As a result, the panel will be diverse in backgrounds and proposals should be aimed at a general audience, not an experts in the field.
+As a result, proposals should be aimed at a general audience.

 The panel will consider:

-Submit electronically as a single PDF file via the uplink and instructions at http://spacegrant.montana.edu.
+Submit electronically as a single PDF file via the Research Activation submission form.
 All proposals must include a campus proposal clearance form complete with signatures including budget approval and certification of non-federal cost share by the campus research office.
 The form should be an electronic copy attached to the primary submission.
 Note: Failure to provide all information requested below may jeopardize the proposal’s review.

-Body of proposal: 7 pages maximum, double spacing, 12 point font, one inch margins:
+- Body of proposal: 7 page maximum, double spacing, 12 point font, one inch margins:

 - Project description including approach and methods.